Updated May 24, 2023

-Consider that we need to add the developers and the technologies that the developers are aware of and used in the database.
-For this, we will need to store the data in two different tables as a single developer may use and aware of multiple technologies.
-So, by applying concepts of normalization, we will create two tables namely developers and used_technologies.
+Consider that we need to add the developers and the technologies that the developers are aware of and use in the database.
+For this, we will need to store the data in two different tables as a single developer may use and be aware of multiple technologies.
+So, by applying normalization concepts, we will create two tables: developers and used_technologies.
 In the table of technologies, we will have to store the reference of the developer id, so there will be a foreign key to the developer’s table from the used_technologies table.
 So, our queries will be as follows –

-Now, the working should be such that whenever the new developer entry is done in the developer’s table then all the technologies known by him are to be inserted at the same time in the used_technologies table.
-If a problem occurs while inserting the technologies related to the developer then no entry should be seen in the developers table too.
-That means either all the entries of developer and related technologies should be inserted or none of them should be inserted.
+The system should create a mechanism that simultaneously inserts all the technologies known by a developer into the used_technologies table whenever a new entry is made for a developer in the developer’s table.
+If a problem occurs while inserting the technologies related to the developer, then no entry should also be seen in the developer’s table.
+That means the system should either insert all the developer and related technologies entries or not insert any of them.

 For this, we can use the transactions in the following way:

-You can store this transaction code in a file say, for example, we will store it into query.sql.
-Then using the pipe command as follows can run the transaction code on MySQL server using the terminal:
+You can store this transaction code in a file; for example, we will store it in query.sql.
+Then using the pipe command as follows can run the transaction code on the MySQL server using the terminal:

 cat query.sql |sudo mysql -u root -p

-Let us check the contents of Developer table and Used_technologies table by logging in to SQL and using educba database in which they reside:
+Let us check the contents of the Developer table and Used_technologies table by logging in to SQL and using the educba database in which they reside:

 sudo mysql -u root -p

-This is because we mentioned the developer_id value as 5 which didn’t exist in the Developer table as we inserted the developer record with ID as 1.
-As the second insertion command on Used_technologies failed the insert command on developers table too rollbacked as we were using transaction.
-Try executing the two insert queries without transaction and compare the results of the transaction and non-transactional working.
+This is because we specified the developer_id value as 5, which does not exist in the Developer table.
+We inserted the developer record with an ID of 1.
+The system also rolled back the insert command on the developer’s table because we were using a transaction, as the second insertion command on Used_technologies failed.
+Try executing the two insert queries without a transaction and compare the results of using a transaction versus not using a transaction.

-Transactions help us to execute the set of the statements following the acid properties and thus maintaining the integrity and consistency of the MySQL database.
+Transactions help us execute the statements following the acid properties, thus maintaining the integrity and consistency of the MySQL database.